Kilimanjaro, Lemosho Route (8-day)

 That afternoon, following a gradual descent, we ended our day at the Shira 2 campsite.

 Day 4 (Wednesday, June 26, 2013):

 Ending point – Baranco Valley (12,790’)

 Today we hiked out of Shira, leaving the moorland behind and entering the alpine zone.
 As we entered the even more dusty, barren region, we found deposits of beautiful obsidian.
 The glistening, black stones had been flung from Kibo’s crater during the last eruption, roughly 200,000 years ago.

-The highlight for me was reaching the top of Lava Tower (15,230’), where the white-naped ravens ate eagerly from my hands.
+My highlight was reaching the top of Lava Tower (15,230’), where the white-naped ravens ate eagerly from my hands.
 I think the feathered friends were thrilled that I was willing to sacrifice nearly my entire lunch.
 Although the locals aren’t particularly fond of the birds, we were just captivated with their animated personalities.
-We tremendously enjoyed watching them yesterday atop Shira Cathedral, and were equally excited to be able to interact with them more personally this afternoon.
+We tremendously enjoyed watching them yesterday atop Shira Cathedral, and were equally excited to be able to interact with them this afternoon.

 Our day concluded with a hike down to the camp in the Barranco Valley, a magnificent spot lined with endemic giant groundsel (Dendrosenecio kilimanjari) and lobelia (Lobelia deckenii) at the base of the imposing glaciers.